 Ned and Nicholson (both on bass, guitar, and vocals) have been close friends since childhood, and lived on the same street in Bradford where they grew up.
-Together they grew up making music in various formats and line ups, and would jam at local bars after moving to Brighton, until they stumbled across Phoebe (vocals) one night after a show at The Mesmerist bar.
+Together they grew up making music in various formats and line ups, and would jam at local bars after moving to Brighton, until they stumbled across Phoebe (vocals) one night after a show.
 The trio put together a Lauryn Hill cover, but soon realised that their unique chemistry could not be limited to one song.

 Never ones to wait around for the industry, Normanton Street have achieved all this success in such a short space of time by releasing music on a label started by Ned and Nicholson, QM Records.
 Under the label they have released multiple Normanton Street EPs as well as a plethora of other talented artists.
 As QM Records, Ned and Nicholson regularly host music nights as well as DJ in Brighton and London showcasing upcoming talents.

 Normanton Street have released several EPs to critical acclaim, Phoebe Freya EP, Much Respect and Life's Real gaining considerable plays on streaming platforms and getting spins on Reprezent Radio, Worldwide FM, BBC Radio Bradford, Leeds and Sussex, Platform B. With features in Fred Perry Subculture, Clash Magazine, Wordplay Magazine, The Pit London, Hase Magazine write ups in The Independent, Telegraph and Argus, Brighton and Hove Independent, The Argus to name just a few publication